mobxjs/mst-gql/README.md

   - `variables`: The variables to be substituted into the graphQL query (only used if the query is specified as graphql tag or string!)
   - `raw`: See the raw option of queries
   - `fetchPolicy`: See fetch policy
+  - `noSsr`: See the noSsr option of queries
   - `store`: This can be used to customize which store should be used.
 This can be pretty convenient for testing, as it means that no Provider needs to be used.

 The query component takes a render callback, that is rendered based on the current status of the `Query` objects that is created based on the `query` property.
 The callback is also automatically wrapped in MobX-reacts' `observer` HoC.